Sevast-st/bega_mon/README.md

     ```

 3.  **Configure environment variables:**
-    Create a file named `.env` in the root directory and add the following configuration.
+    Create a `.env` file in the root directory and add the following configuration.
 You will need an RPC URL for an Ethereum-compatible chain (e.g., from Infura or Alchemy).

     *Note: The `.env` file contains sensitive information and should be added to your `.gitignore` to prevent committing it to version control.*